-D.4.1 The related parties and the related party transactions are recognized as per LKAS 24.
+D.4.1 Need to recognize a related party and related party transactions as defined in LKAS 24 The related parties and the related party transactions are recognized as per LKAS 24.
 D.4.2 Need to establish a Related Party Transactions (RPT) Review Committee consisting exclusively Non-Executive Directors with a minimum of three Non-Executive Directors of whom majority shall be independent.
 The Chairman of the Committee shall be an Independent Non-Executive Director.
 The Related Party Transactions Review Committee comprise of four Non-Executive Directors out of which three are independent.
 Refer page 88 of the Annual Report for the composition of the Related Party Transactions Review Committee.
 D.4.3 Need to have written terms of reference which is approved by the Board of Directors The Related Party Transactions Review Committee has been appointed by the Board with terms of reference and is responsible for reviewing related party transactions, determining whether related party transactions require the approval of the Board or shareholders and establishing guidelines for stakeholders in the event of a related party transactions.
 During the year, the Committee acted within the parameters set by its Terms of Reference.
-The Committee reviews and assesses the adequacy of the Terms of Reference, which were last reviewed and approved by the Board of Directors on 30th May 2022.
-D.5 CODE OF BUSINESS CONDUCT & ETHICS Principle D.5 Companies must adopt a Code of Business Condother employees must promptly disclose any waiv uct and Ethics for Directors, Key Management personnel and all ers of the Code for Directors or others.
+The Committee reviews and assesses the adequacy of the Terms of Reference, which were last reviewed and approved by the Board of Directors on 29 th May 2023.
+D.5 CODE OF BUSINESS CONDUCT & ETHICS Principle D.5 Companies must adopt a Code of Business Con other employees must promptly disclose any wai duct and Ethics for Directors, Key Management personnel and all vers of the Code for Directors or others.
 D.5.1 Need to disclose the availability of Code of Business Conduct and ethics for Directors and the members of the Key Management Personnel.
 As disclosed in page 92 of the Annual Report, the Company has a Code of Ethics applicable to Directors and employees of the Company.
 The areas covered in the Code of Ethics include proprietary information, conflict of interest, benefits from third parties, accurate books of account, usage of company property for personal use, illegal acquisition of competitor information, insider trading, protection of environment & natural resources and gender equity.
 Compliance with laws and regulations is a strict requirement for Directors and all employees.
 There were no reported cases of non-compliance to, Code of Business Ethics by any Director, Key management personnel or any other employee.
 D.5.2 The requirement to have a process in place to ensure that material and price sensitive information is promptly identified and reported.
 The company has a process in place to ensure that material and price sensitive information is promptly identified and reported in accordance with the applicable regulations D.5.3 The requirement to establish a policy, process for monitoring and disclosure of shares purchased by any Director, Key Management Personnel or any other employee involved in financial reporting.
 The Board of Directors discloses the purchase of shares by them to the Company as well as the Colombo Stock Exchange of Sri Lanka.
-Refer "Share Information" on pages 200 to 201 of the Annual Report 2021/22.
+Refer "Investor Relations" on pages 72 to 76 of the Annual Report 2022/23.
 D.5.4 Obligation for the Chairman to affirm that he/ she is not aware of any violation of the Code of Business Conduct and Ethics.
-Chairman affirms that he is not aware of any violation of the Code of Business Conduct and Ethics.
+Chairman affirms that he is not aware of any violation of the Code of Business Conduct and Ethics. l ı